eastmaels/steemblog.github.io/_posts/account/itchyfeetdonica/2019-07-14_300-le-miroir-d-eau-or.md

 ![rg705b8nsv.jpg](https://img.esteem.ws/rg705b8nsv.jpg)

 ##
 This place is called Le Miroir d'eau (The Water Mirror).
-It's one of the world's largest reflecting pool, covering 3,450 square metres.
+It's one of the world's largest reflecting pools, covering 3,450 square metres.
 These granite slabs are covered by only 2 cm of water, but it's enough for locals as well as visitors to have fun (and splashes) on hot summer days.

 It's My entry for the 🏝 WE LOVE SUMMER 2019 - PHOTO CONTEST 🏝 by @flamingirl.
 Don't hesitate to join the fun if you also have some summer shots to share! :)